Audio routing for playing live music in videogame worlds

 Logic Pro settings

-I’ve dedicated an output pair in Logic by changing the main stereo output away from the default Playback 1-2 with the following settings:
+We’re setting up a dedicated output pair in Logic by changing the main stereo output away from the default Playback 1-2 with the following settings:

 - Stereo Output: Output 3/4